Why Gamification May be the Key to Increasing Employee Engagement.

 No matter what, and this is very important, find out more about the people you’re trying to incentivize through gamification.
 Who are they?
 What makes them tick?
 What do they like?
 What do they dislike?
 This way, you can ensure the rewards will actually be strong incentives for your employees.
 There is no one-size-fits-all answer, here.
 Just make sure the system is consistent, fair and valuable to the players.

-Gamification is a great way to encourage behaviors and incentivize activities in the workplace.
+Gamification is a great way to encourage behaviors and incentivize activities in the workplace—especially for frontline workers.
 It triggers the reward compulsion loop in employees’ brains and turns mundane, tedious tasks into opportunities for reward.

 I hope you’re motivated to try this in your own workplace – so I’m going to leave you with 5 things to consider as you’re creating your game: